seratch/slack-cloudflare-workers/docs/simple_app.md

       )
       .command(
         "/hello-cf-workers",
-        async () => "Thanks!", // complete this within 3 seconds
+        async () => "Thanks!", // Must complete this within 3 seconds
         async ({ context }) => {
-          // You can do anything time-consuing tasks here! await context.respond({ text: "What's up?" });
+          // You can do any time-consuming tasks here! await context.respond({ text: "What's up?" });
         }
       )
       .shortcut(
         "hey-cf-workers",
-        async () => {}, // complete this within 3 seconds
+        async () => {}, // Must complete this within 3 seconds
         async ({ context, payload }) => {
-          // You can do anything time-consuing tasks here! await context.client.views.open({
+          // You can do any time-consuming tasks here! await context.client.views.open({
-            // trigger_id still needs to be used within 3 seconds
+            // The trigger_id needs to be used within 3 seconds
             trigger_id: payload.trigger_id,
             view: {
               type: "modal",